davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 Why inevitable:

 First, point out we start out bivalent (don’t use that word).
 At the start of the algorithm we can’t do anything because nothing has been proposed.
 In one possible future, only red is proposed and by validity we eventually decide red.
 In another, only blue is proposed and we eventually decide blue.
-Thus both outcomes are still possible.
+Thus both outcomes are still possible at the very beginning.

 But of course we need to eventually get to the point where only one outcome is possible.

 Surprising claim: there must be a point in the algorithm where both outcomes are still possible, but there is some message which has already been sent, and once that message is processed, we’ll have picked an outcome.

-In other words, that message either arrives after an outcome has been decided and thus does not affect the outcome, or it arrives before an outcome has been decided and forces a decision to be made.
+To unpack: that message either arrives after an outcome has been decided and thus does not affect the outcome, or it arrives before an outcome has been decided and causes a decision to be made.
 But there is no way that message can be processed and end up with the system still undecided.

 Quick check: this exists in the voting algorithm.